A Guide to Cognitive Complexity in Software

 Let’s dig in further to explore the concept of cognitive complexity in software.

-What is cognitive complexity?
+What is Cognitive Complexity?

 Cognitive complexity was already a concept in psychology, however, it is now used in the tech industry too.
 It is a level of difficulty in understanding a given piece of code which could be a function, class, or issue.